Can I report my husband for rape if he forced sex without consent?

 Answer:

-Therefore, you may file a complaint against your husband for forcefully having sex with you without your consent.
+Given your situation, you can file a complaint against your husband for forcing sex on you without your consent.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.